Magic Custard Cake

 - Fold in the egg whites, 1/3 at a time.
 Repeat until all of the egg whites are folded in.

-Note 1: For faster cooling you can place the cake in the fridge.
-Even after fully cooled, it will still be slightly jiggly.
+- Allow cake to completely cool before cutting and then dust with confectioner's sugar.
+For faster cooling you can place the cake in the fridge.
+Even after fully cooled, it will still be slightly jiggly because it's a custard layer cake.